 Industrial environments, as well as some laboratories and classrooms, contain sources of air contaminants: chemical, particulate, aerosol, or fumes.
 These contaminants should be controlled by localized exhaust hoods (e.g., fume hoods), or sometimes by increased general dilution ventilation.

 UW employees, students and visitors should have a clean, healthy environment in which to work, study and perform various activities.
 If the air quality is poor it can affect a person’s comfort, health, and productivity.
 The purpose of the Indoor Air Quality (IAQ) program is to provide and maintain healthy and comfortable environments free of contaminants.
 A key part of the program is responding to and resolving concerns of building occupants about problems in their work environment.

-EH&S or Facilities Services generally will respond to and evaluate IAQ concerns.
+EH&S or UW Facilities generally will respond to and evaluate IAQ concerns.
 First, we determine if the issue is an emergency and, if so, take immediate action to protect the occupants.

-If it is not an emergency and the issue is related to thermal comfort, water intrusion, mold or natural gas odors contact Facilities Services.
+If it is not an emergency and the issue is related to thermal comfort, water intrusion, mold or natural gas odors contact UW Facilities.

 For all other issues, EH&S should be contacted.
 We will conduct a preliminary investigation by first talking to occupants to determine if the problem is a one-time event or if the source can be easily identified and resolved.

 In more complex situations, where the issue cannot be readily resolved, EH&S will gather information about the history of the problem, occupant complaints and/or symptoms, and previous efforts to identify or solve the problem.
 Based on the occupants' information, and depending on the issues, EH&S will determine:

 - If the HVAC system is clean and operating properly, supplying adequate outdoor air volume to dilute and exhaust indoor air contaminants (with the assistance of UW Facilities)